HillsMakan/sydneyhillsmakan/src/content/partner/halal_ramen_ayam_ya_karasuma_kyoto.md

 discount_pct: 0
 discount_text: Free topping, boiled egg / crispy skin for each ramen order
 ---
-Free topping, boiled egg / crispy skin for each ramen order when you visit and show your HMG International member card (last photo below, save to your Stocard app or mobile photo album).
+Due to the complicity of the ticket vender/order payment machine.
+You will receive free topping, boiled egg / crispy skin for each ramen order when you visit and show your HMG International member card (last photo below, save to your Stocard app or mobile photo album).